KMeans Silhouette Score Explained with Python Example

 In this post, you will learn about concepts of KMeans Silhouette Score in relation to assessing the quality of K-Means clusters fit on the data.
 As a data scientist, it is of utmost important to understand the concepts of Silhouette score as it would help in evaluating the quality of clustering done using K-Means algorithm.
-In this post, the following topics will be covered:
+You may as well want to check some of the following posts in relation to clustering:

 Introduction to Silhouette Score Concepts